-- 100% of fees are refunded for classes dropped before 25% of class duration
+- 100% of fees are refunded for classes dropped on the 1st day of class

-- 50% of fees are refunded for classes dropped before 50% of class duration
+- 50% of fees are refunded for classes dropped on the 6th day of class

-- 0% of fees are refunded after 50% of class duration
+- After day six (6) 0% of fees are refunded

 Transcripts for Summer Classes